Jed York

-John Edward "Jed" York (born March 9, 1981) is an American businessman who is the CEO of the San Francisco 49ers NFL franchise.
-York is the son of Denise DeBartolo York and John York, and nephew of former 49ers owner Edward J. DeBartolo Jr.
+John Edward "Jed" York (born March 9, 1980) is an American businessman who is the principal owner and chief executive officer of the San Francisco 49ers of the National Football League, Co-owner of Leeds United F.C of the Premier League and Rangers F.C of the Scottish Premiership.
+He is the son of 49ers co-chairs Denise DeBartolo York and John York, nephew of former 49ers owner Edward J. DeBartolo Jr. and a board member at Leeds United.
+York has been the 49ers' CEO since 2008, and acquired enough of his mother's shares to become the team's principal owner in 2024.

-Early life
+Early life and education

 Born and raised in Youngstown, Ohio, York attended St. Charles Elementary School and Cardinal Mooney High School.
-While in high school he was a baseball team captain and the senior class president.
-He graduated from the University of Notre Dame with a bachelor's degree in Finance and History.
+In high school, he was a baseball team captain and the senior class president.
+York graduated from the University of Notre Dame with a bachelor's degree in Finance and History.